giacomocavalieri/glam/tutorials/pretty_printing_todo_lists.md

 }
 ```

+The document for the task we've just created is obtained from a single string:
+if we joined the pieces with a `doc.space`, the pretty printer could split the
+bullet point and the task description on different lines.
+What we want is to have the task always on the same line as its bullet.

+Now we can turn our attention to the list of subtasks; we can handle those with
-And we can handle the subtasks with a recursive call to `tasks_to_doc`:
+a mutually recursive call to `tasks_to_doc`:

 ```gleam
 fn task_to_doc(task: Task) -> Document {